 The iguana is a beautiful animal.
 This lizard comes in many colors and they’re all equally gorgeous.
 However, while most people know a thing or two about these animals there’s always more to learn.
 In this post I’m going to go over 20 interesting facts about iguanas, ranging from interesting, to cool, to downright weird.

 I hope this list is not only entertaining to read but is also educational and that it will teach you something new.
 Iguanas are magnificent creatures and there’s so much to learn about them.

 1. Iguanas are herbivorous

 When you see an iguana they look quite intimidating.
-I mean, just look at them, they pretty much look smaller dragons.
+I mean, just look at them, they pretty much look like smaller dragons.
 Their fierce appearance leads many people to believe that these creatures must be carnivorous.
 But that’s not the case, iguanas feed on plants and do not eat meat at all.
-They get all their nutrition from plants based foods.
+They get all their nutrition from plant-based foods.

 2. Salmonella lives on their skin

-Salmonella, yeah the same bacteria that can be found on raw chicken, lives on the skin of this reptile.
-And not only their skin, but it’s also found in their intestines.
-The reason why it’s on their skin in the first place is that they have it in their intestines.
+Salmonella, yeah the same bacteria that can be found on raw chicken, lives on the skin and intestines of this reptile.

 Their poops contain the bacteria which then gets spread around their enclosure and onto their skin.
 Always be careful when handling an iguana and make sure to wash your hands!

 The blue iguana is one of the prettiest animals in the world.
 Their appearance is truly majestic and at one point the world almost lost its beauty entirely.
 They were on the brink of extinction in the wild.
 A few years ago, in 2002, there were less than 25 of these animals left.
 Nowadays, there are more than 750!
 It is because of the heroic efforts of conservationists that they still exist in the wild.